ryanchern/commitments-aggregated-links/README.md

 # Blockspace and Execution Commitments Assorted Links

-Commitments are out-of-consensus guarantees made by proposers to execute on a particular state and deliver a target state.

-- **Blockspace commitments**: guarantees around transaction inclusion into yet-to-be-finalized blocks.
+- _Blockspace commitments_: guarantees with respect to blockspace and its related capacity for transaction inclusion into future blocks.
 Blockspace derivatives are an example of a blockspace commitment.
-- **Execution commitments**: guarantees around state updates on the requested inputs to deliver the target state.
+- _Execution commitments_: guarantees with respect to state updates on the requested inputs to deliver the target state.
 Coprocessors are an example of an execution commitment device.

 ## Blockspace Commitments

 ### Pre-confirmations

 Not all pre-confirmations are equal.
-The different strength of pre-confs lie on a spectrum of weak basic inclusion guarantees to stronger post-execution stateful guarantees (h/t Jon Charb).
+The different strength of pre-confs lie on a spectrum of weak basic inclusion guarantees to stronger post-execution stateful guarantees (h/t [Jon Charb](https://x.com/jon_charb)).

 [We're All Building the Same Thing](https://dba.xyz/were-all-building-the-same-thing/#Preconfirmations) - Jon Charbonneau, Jun 2024